Baby I

 "Baby I" is a song by American singer-songwriter Ariana Grande.
 It was released on July 22, 2013, by Republic Records as the second single from her debut studio album, Yours Truly (2013).
 The song was written by Kenneth "Babyface" Edmonds, Antonio Dixon and Patrick "J.Que" Smith, and produced by the first two.
 "Baby I" is a pop and R&B song with drums, horns and a syncopated beat.
 It also contains an uptempo '90s-inspired beat.
 Lyrically, the song is about not being able to fully express your feelings towards someone you love.
 The song was well received by music critics, who complimented the song's "throwback" sound, while others praised Grande's vocals, which were compared to those of Mariah Carey.

 The song was serviced to contemporary hit radio in the United States on August 8, 2013.
 Commercially, it debuted on the Billboard Hot 100 at its peak position of number 21, mainly due to the strong digital sales.
-It stayed on the chart for four non-consecutive weeks.
+It stayed on the chart for three non-consecutive weeks.
 Internationally, the song entered record charts of several countries, including Australia, Canada and the Netherlands.
 The single experienced particular success in Japan, reaching number six there and earning a Gold certification by the RIAJ.
 "Baby I" has also been certified Platinum by the RIAA.

 It was accompanied by a music video directed by Ryan Pallotta and filmed in the Koreatown neighborhood of Los Angeles.
 It was released on Grande's Vevo channel on September 5, 2013.
 The video was well received by critics who highlighted Grande's styling and the video's concept.
 According to Grande, she wanted to emulate "the breeziness of early 90s music videos" and cited the style of actor Will Smith and the group TLC as two sources of inspiration.
 The video for the song features Grande dancing in the streets while wearing a top and shorts.

 Background and release

-"I love that.
+I love that.
 It felt like '90s, Aaliyah, Destiny's Child.
 I like that it has that throwback feeling to it, and that's when I grew up and it was such a feel-good song to me.
 And I love what it says.
 I love it's about loving somebody so much that you just don't know what to say.
 I think that's really cute.
 I laughed the first time I heard the lyrics.
 I like that I get to sing a little more on it ...
-It's quirky."
+It's quirky.